 How has resistance evolved?
 Can we see changes in the active site?

 Let's look more closely at these two different relatives.
 Go back to the Gene3D summary page for our protein P00811.
-We can look at the sequence aligned to functionally similar sequences by clicking Domain Table -> see Modelled Structure).
+In the Domain View section we can look at the domain family predictions for our protein, as well as regions predicted to be disordered and globular.
+Known experimentally-determined domain assignments for the protein from CATH are also available.

 Select the Alignment tab to view the multiple sequence alignment of this functional family.
 Highly conserved positions have been identified by the Scorecons algorithm ("Scoring residue conservation" Valdar WSJ (2002), Proteins: Structure, Function, and Genetics.
-43(2): 227-241) and are shown highlighted in green.
-Can you spot the SXXK motif associated with the catalytic dyad used by this family?
-It should be around alignment positions 95-98.
+43(2): 227-241) and are shown highlighted in red.
+Can you spot the SXXK motif (where X can be any amino acid) associated with the catalytic dyad used by this family?
+It should be around alignment positions 80-83.

-Now switch back to the browser tab containing the table of FunFams, open FunFam 22165 (D-alanyl-D-alanine carboxypeptidase [FF: 22165]) in a new browser tab and click on the page's Alignment tab.
+Right-click on the Back to all FunFams button to open a new browser tab and to switch back to the browser tab containing the table of FunFams, open FunFam 22165 (D-alanyl-D-alanine carboxypeptidase [FF: 22165]).
+Click on the page's Alignment tab.
 FunFam 22165 contains DD-peptidase relatives.
 You will see a similar motif as both enzymes possess the SXXK motif catalytic dyad (additional catalytic residues are often suggested but these are also shared by both classes of enzyme).
-This should be around alignment positions 43-46.
-So the difference in their catalytic activity is likely to be due to substrate binding residues that perhaps subtly alter the position of the substrate, alter the energetic stability of binding, stabilization of the transition state intermediate and/or subsequent hydrolysis of the acyl-enzyme intermediate.
+This should be around alignment positions 69-72.
+So the difference in their catalytic activity is likely to be due to substrate binding residues that perhaps subtly alter the position of the substrate, alter the energetic stability of binding, stabilisation of the transition state intermediate and/or subsequent hydrolysis of the acyl-enzyme intermediate.

 How close are these residue mutations?